4wuyan/distributed-message-broadcast/README.md

 network partition happens,
 as the system does not rely on correct global information (such as the global SERVER_ANNOUNCE or LOCK_REQUEST in Project 1).
-The information of neighbours is sufficient for the system to operate.
+The information of local neighbours is sufficient for the system to operate.
 Activity broadcast, registration, and redirection still function in each sub-network as expected.